 Fostering Concentration In Your Children

 “Can’t you just sit down and do your work?!”
 Sound familiar?
 It may be difficult to understand why children struggle with concentration.
 Think of concentration as an exercise that requires regular training.
 Some of us need a little more support in this area than others, specifically children.
 Concentration is especially important for children, as it is an important skill for success in school and other extracurricular activities.
 It helps them learn, improve and develop crucial traits such self-esteem and confidence.
 As they grow older, more and more concentration will be expected from them in the classroom.
 If your child is lacking in focus, it doesn’t mean that they’re lazy or defiant, it just means they aren’t equipped with effective strategies.
-Give the strategies below a try, and see how you go.
+Give the strategies from The Psych Professionals below a try, and see how you go.
 All of them won’t work for every child, so try them out and see what works best for yourself and your child.

 Give them a Brain Break